 - All entries are judged individually on their merit.

-- One Winner is chosen at a judge’s decision based on skill or originality.
+- One winner is chosen at a judge’s decision based on skill or originality.
 Please note that you cannot run a test of skill promotion where entrants can potentially submit the same answer or result.
-E.g. Who won the 2015 Rugby World Cup?’‘
+E.g. Who played the villain in the movie 'Joker'?’

 Requirements For Game Of Chance…